James P. Scanlan, Attorney at Law

 0.27

 As discussed above, the difference between the EES scores reflecting the group changes over time will equal the difference between the EES scores reflecting the disparity at each point in time.
-It may be noted that in Virginia the Asians change reflected by the EES was .09 larger than that for whites, the difference in disparity changed by only .08.
+It may be noted that in Virginia while the Asians change reflected by the EES was .09 larger than that for whites, the difference in disparity changed by only .08.
 The difference between the .08 and .09 figures is simply a result of rounding/inexactness of the procedure as implemented by the Solutions database.

 [i] DeVise, “Closing the gap,” Washington Post Nov.
 4, 2007:1,12.